Home Supplements How We Rate Blog

 What does the research say about Amla?

-There are currently 10 peer-reviewed studies on Amla (Phyllanthus emblica), involving 870 total participants.
-Research covers Antioxidant status, Cholesterol management, Blood sugar control and 2 more areas.
-The overall evidence strength is rated as Strong.
+There are currently 22 peer-reviewed studies on Amla (Phyllanthus emblica), involving 634 total participants.
+Research covers Cardiovascular & Cholesterol, Blood Sugar Regulation, Antioxidant & Immune Function and 3 more areas.
+The overall evidence strength is rated as Very Strong.

 How strong is the evidence for Amla?